Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices/integer-arrays.md

 This is the array we want.
 We sort of constructed it using only indexing operations, but we didn't actually do `a[idx]` for some index `idx`.
-Instead, we just listed the index of each individual element.
+Instead, we just listed the indices of each individual element.

 An integer array index is essentially this "cheating" method, but as a single index.
 Instead of listing out `a[0]`, `a[2]`, and so on, we just create a